Geek Lifesaver Hack: CLZ Comics App

-When building up my collection, the hardest thing for me was trying to figure out what I already have!
+When building up my collection, the hardest thing for me was trying to figure out what I already have, that’s where CLZ Comics comes in!
 When put under pressure in shop thinking “Shall I get it?
 It looks familiar, but what if I leave it and I don’t have it?”
 I’d end up just buying it and then go home to find that I have it about 3 or 4 times.
 That’s the worst!

 I’m keeping tabs on my collection as the GWR (Guinness World Record’s) would – any set counts as ONE individual item, and if you have it more than once, it still only counts as one item.
 In total I probably have over 1000 items – because I have them twice or more.
 I tend to keep everything in it’s box or packaging and then open anything I have twice.
 To document everything I have I take photos of it and have a whole OneDrive account dedicated to it.
 I upload the photos and give them a brief description, so that when I find myself looking for a new Superman mug, I can search for it and see the images of the selection of mugs I already have.
 But when your searching for comics, it gets tricky.